wekeo/eocanvas/docs/source/quickstart.rst

     # The url is a valid WEkEO download URL.
 It can be retrieved using the HDA Python client
     inputs = Input(key="img1", url="http://gateway.impl.wekeo2.eu/hda-broker/api/v1/dataaccess/download/66c357dcb6a632e1f39b3131")

+    process = DataTailorProcess(epct_chain=chain, epct_input=inputs)

     # This will submit the process to the API, wait for its completion and download the results
-    process = DataTailorProcess(epct_chain=chain, epct_input=inputs)
+    process.run()